Tommy Milone

-Tomaso Anthony Milone (/mɪˈloʊn/ mih-LOHN-'; born February 16, 1987) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Washington Nationals, Oakland Athletics, Minnesota Twins, Milwaukee Brewers, New York Mets, Seattle Mariners, Baltimore Orioles, Atlanta Braves, and Toronto Blue Jays.
+Tomaso Anthony Milone (/mɪˈloʊn/ mih-LOHN-'; born February 16, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Washington Nationals, Oakland Athletics, Minnesota Twins, Milwaukee Brewers, New York Mets, Seattle Mariners, Baltimore Orioles, Atlanta Braves, and Toronto Blue Jays.

 Amateur career

 Born and raised in the neighborhood of Saugus in Santa Clarita, California, Milone attended Saugus High School, where he was a standout as both a pitcher and hitter.
 Milone won All-State honors twice, and was the Foothill Player of the Year his senior season, in which he hit .474 and threw a perfect game, finishing the year with a 9–2 record and a 1.04 ERA.
 Milone then attended the University of Southern California, playing for the USC Trojans baseball team and pursued a degree in public policy and development.
 As a freshman, Milone was named the number two starter in the rotation and went 7–4 with a 4.94 ERA in 16 starts.
 In his sophomore season, Milone struggled, going 3–7 with a 6.17 ERA.
 His junior season would prove to be his best, Milone went 6–6 with a 3.51 ERA and was the number one starter in the rotation.
 In 2007, Milone played collegiate summer baseball in the Cape Cod Baseball League with the Chatham A's, winning the B.F.C.
 Whitehouse Award, given to the best pitcher in the league, after finishing the summer 6–1 with a 2.92 ERA.